Freest10/angular4-json-schema-view/README.md

 ```

 Json schema is not only a form generator, but also a frontend framework.
-It’s compatible with AngularJs and Angular2-json-schema-form.
+It’s compatible with <a href="http://schemaform.io/">AngularJs</a> and <a href="https://www.npmjs.com/package/angular2-json-schema-form">Angular2-json-schema-form</a>.

-This project was created to improve the lack of angular2-json-schema-form, which I encountered on a real project.
+This project was created to improve the lack of <a href="https://www.npmjs.com/package/angular2-json-schema-form">angular2-json-schema-form</a>, which I encountered on a real project.
-To do this, I had to write my own Json schema, based on angular2-json-schema-form.
+To do this, I had to write my own Json schema, based on <a href="https://www.npmjs.com/package/angular2-json-schema-form">angular2-json-schema-form</a>.

-Disadvantages of the angular2-json-schema-form, which I decided on in my project, are presented below:<br/>
+Disadvantages of the <a href="https://www.npmjs.com/package/angular2-json-schema-form">angular2-json-schema-form</a>, which I decided on in my project, are presented below:<br/>
 1. Problem: if you want to track the events of the widget, you need to specify them in the json schema.

 Example (problem):